1939 Liechtenstein general election

 General elections were held in Liechtenstein on 4 April 1939.
 Although a new system of proportional representation had been introduced to pacify voters at a time when the country was under threat from neighbouring Nazi Germany, it was not used and the elections became known as the "silent elections" as no actual vote was held.
-Instead, the governing Progressive Citizens' Party and opposition Patriotic Union formed a coalition, assigning a roughly equal number of seats each, in order to prevent the German National Movement in Liechtenstein from acquiring any seats in the Landtag.
+Instead, the governing Progressive Citizens' Party (FBP) and opposition Patriotic Union (VU) formed a coalition, assigning a roughly equal number of seats each, in order to prevent the German National Movement in Liechtenstein from acquiring any seats in the Landtag.

 Background

 Four major political figures in Liechtenstein in 1938.
 From left; Alois Vogt, Otto Schaedler, Josef Hoop and Ludwig Marxer.

+Formation of a coalition government

-In the wake of the Anschluss of Austria under the initiative of Franz Joseph, the Progressive Citizens' Party and Patriotic Union started negotiations for the formation of a coalition government.
-The coalition was put into effect on 30 March 1938.
-Under this coalition, deputy prime minister Anton Frommelt, a member of the Progressive Citizens' Party, was succeeded by Alois Vogt of the Patriotic Union.
+In the wake of the Anschluss of Austria under the initiative of Franz Joseph, the FBP and VU started negotiations for the formation of a coalition government, and was put into effect on 30 March 1938.
+Under this coalition, deputy prime minister Anton Frommet of the FBP was succeeded by Alois Vogt of the VU.
 In addition, prime minister Josef Hoop's second cabinet was succeeded by a new cabinet, now containing several members of both parties.

-The following day, Franz I made Franz Joseph his regent and then moved to a family-owned estate in Feldberg, Czechoslovakia.
+The following day, Franz I, Prince of Liechtenstein made Franz Joseph his regent and then moved to a family-owned estate in Feldberg, Czechoslovakia.
 He later died on 25 July while at one of his family's castles, Castle Feldberg, with Franz Joseph formally succeeding him.
-Although Franz stated that he had given the regency to Franz Joseph due to his old age, it was speculated that he did not wish to remain in control of the principality if Nazi Germany were to invade, primarily because his wife Elsa was of Jewish relation.
-Due to the formation of the coalition government, Liechtenstein Nazis formed the German National Movement in Liechtenstein.
+Although Franz I stated that he had given the regency to Franz Joseph due to his old age, it was speculated that he did not wish to remain in control of the principality if Germany were to invade, primarily because his wife Elsa, Princess of Liechtenstein was of Jewish relation.
+Due to the formation of the coalition government, Liechtenstein Nazis formed the German National Movement in Liechtenstein (VBDL).

-A compromise in the coalition agreement was to introduce a proportional representation to the country, despite it being rejected via referendum three years prior.
-It was introduced unanimously on 18 January 1939.
-On 11 March 1939 Franz Joseph, in agreement with both parties, disbanded the Landtag and called for early elections.
+A compromise in the coalition agreement was to introduce a proportional representation to the country, despite it being rejected via referendum three years prior, and it was introduced unanimously on 18 January 1939.
+On 11 March 1939 Franz Joseph II, in agreement with both parties, disbanded the Landtag and called for early elections.
 The elections were only used to distribute a roughly equal number of seats in the Landtag between the two parties, as such it became known as the "silent election" as no actual voting took place.
 This was allowed due to article thirty of the new proportional representation law, which allows for one or more parties, representing at least 80% of the vote share in the previous election to propose a joint list of candidates, and for them to be declared elected while excluding other parties.
 The clause was enacted due to both parties' desire to not hold an election campaign period that would jeopardize the recently formed coalition government and allow for the VDBL to be able to gain support.